softworkz/embyuserwiki/Camera-upload.md

 ## Enabling Camera Upload

-To enable camera upload for an Emby app, open the app's settings and enable it from within the sync menu.
+To enable camera upload for an Emby app, you'll need to first enable it within the app's settings menu.

 ## Customizing the Upload Location